 NOTE: When dietary intake is compromised, the priority should be enhancement of overall dietary intake i.e. food first.
-A sports dietitian can assess your need for a multivitamin or mineral supplement.
+A sports dietitian can help determine if any dietary improvements should be considered, and if not can guide you towards specific vitamin/mineral supplements that you might need.